 Internships | Clinical Psychology PsyD

 The clinical psychology internship is the culminating experience of the professional psychology program.
-It is among the last major tasks undertaken by the student prior to graduation and represents a significant commitment of time and effort.
-The internship provides opportunity to use and refine clinical skills and knowledge and to consolidate one’s professional identity.
+It is among the last major tasks undertaken by the student prior to graduation, and it represents a significant commitment of time and effort.
+The internship provides an opportunity to use and refine clinical skills and knowledge and to consolidate one’s professional identity.

-For more information about PCH Doctoral Internship visit Doctoral Internship Program
+For more information about the PCH Doctoral Internship visit Doctoral Internship Program